How to Protect Yourself from Identity Theft

 - Steal credit union or bank statements from the mail.

-- Divert mail by submitting a change of address form.
+- Divert mail by submitting a change address form.

 - Rummage through trash for personal documents.

-- Pilfer personal identification information from workplace records.
+- Steal personal identification information from workplace records.

 - Intercept electronically transmitted information.

-- Call you, disguised as a business or your credit union, to solicit personal information.
+- Call you, disguised as a business or a credit union, to solicit personal information.

 - Phish for your personal information through false websites and emails.

 - Create synthetic identities that are cobbled together from different individuals’ personal information.

 Although identity theft may seem impossible to prevent, there are many different steps you can take to keep your person information safe: